Caitlyn-Milne/Jetpack-media-3---Basic-Demo/README.md

 ## Jetpack media 3 - Basic Demo
-Just a basic demo to experiment with jatpack media 3, nothing more, nothing less.
+Just a basic demo to experiment with jetpack media 3, nothing more, nothing less.

 ## Disclaimers
 This app was made in a couple of hours and does not reflect best practices, nor is completely polished.